NIPAG Projects

 Projects

-Transformation of Public Administration Duration: 01/02/2022 - 31/12/2024 | Funding: Ministry of Education, Youth and Sports of the State of Thuringia
+Transformation of Public Administration Duration: 01/02/2022 - 31/12/2026 | Funding: Thuringian Ministry of Social Welfare, Health, Labour and Family Affairs

 Group of young people, a young person is interviewed with a microphone